Build5Nines/AIChatUI/README.md

 ![AIChatUI user interface](docs/images/aichatui-frontend.jpg)

+The UI supports the following features:

+- Renders the markdown responses from the AI to HTML for display in the UI
+- Renders links when citations / references are returned in the AI response
+- Displays Azure OpenAI Service usage data / stats for chat completions at the bottom of the AI response
+- Copy button to copy the contents of the AI response to the clipboard for easier copy/paste
+- 'Clear Chat History' at the bottom to clear the chat history and start a new chat session

 ## API Functionality

 The API versions are as follows:

 - v1 - Makes chat completions against Azure OpenAI Service.
-- v2 - Makes chat completions against Azure OpenAI Service with the integration of Azure Search Service too.
+- v2 - Makes chat completions against Azure OpenAI Service with the integration of Azure AI Search to index your own data.
+- v3 - Makes chat completions against Azure OpenAI Service, with support for the following:
+  - Integration of Azure AI Search to index your own data
+  - Include a function to support agent download of web pages
+  - Include a function to support agent download of Google Search results

 The app integrates Swagger to provide a documentation UI that can be used to see the API endpoints supported, as well as the ability to test them.
 The Swagger UI is located at `http://localhost:8080/docs` when running the application.